 WordPerfect for the Macintosh (a freely downloadable program) was written for older version of the Macintosh operating system, but it can be run on modern Intel-based Macs (or any Mac running OS X 10.5 or later) through the use of “emulation” software.
 A page on WordPerfect for the Mac on Intel-based Macs provides a complete system for running WPMac on Intel machines.
 Methods are provided for converting WPMac files to modern word-processing formats, or for converting modern word-processing files into WPMac format.

-Separate pages covers methods of running WordPerfect for DOS on modern Macintosh hardware, including a method that can run WPDOS full-screen on modern Macintosh hardware.
+Separate pages include a method that can run WPDOS full-screen on modern Macintosh hardware.

 WordPerfect for DOS has built-in limitations that will never be removed.
 Perhaps the most annoying is the program's inability to import GIF, JPEG, and other modern graphics formats; this site's WPG graphic format page provides ways of converting such formats into WordPerfect's WPG format.
 A separate workarounds page offer solutions for minor bugs and other inconveniences.
 A further page describes minor limitations in WPDOS related to Year 2000 issues.